vtintillier/cf-java-logging-support/README.md

 </dependency>
 ```

-The spring-boot client uses `Spring Boot Actuator` which allows to read predefined metrics and write custom metrics.
+The Srpring Boot instrumentation uses `Spring Boot Actuator` which allows to read predefined metrics and write custom metrics.
 The Actuator supports [Micrometer](https://github.com/micrometer-metrics/micrometer) and is part of Actuator's dependencies.
 In your code you work directly with `Micrometer`.
 Define your custom metrics and iterate with them:

 ``` java